vsargam02/color-game-project/README.md

 # color-game-project
-Its is a RGB colored guessing game
+It is a RGB colored guessing game